How to Use PitchLog for Intonation Practice

 What does the upper chart show?

 The upper chart summarizes how in-tune you were for each note.
-The box shows where the middle half of your attempts landed -- this is called the interquartile range (IQR).
+The gray box shows where the middle half of your attempts landed -- this is called the interquartile range (IQR).
 A shorter box means you were more consistent; a taller box means your pitch varied more.

 Use this to spot notes that drift and whether you are generally sharp or flat on each one.